cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 2. When ready, press `Enter` and follow the on screen instructions to enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.

-Your device should begin to create the FakeFS or BindFS (depending on the command you).
+Your device should begin to create the FakeFS or BindFS (depending on the command you ran).

 3. Once your device is done creating the FakeFS or BindFS, run `sudo palera1n -f`